cylonx/WorkflowNetsWithDataToMaude/README.md

   * [lisiting.txt](/example/listing.txt) : contains a listing of the results obtained by running the commands in wfd-run

-In order to run the verification procedure for the example, cd the example directory and load  wfd-run.maude
+In order to run the verification procedure for the example, load  example/wfd-run.maude